uoscompsci/PRISONER/doc/tutorials.helloworld.rst

 Writing your first experiment
 =============================

+**Please note, this tutorial is a work-in-progress and not complete.
+In the meantime, we recommend reviewing the :doc:`PRISONER demo </tutorials.demo>` for an understanding of how to build a simple experiment.**

 Now that you have a PRISONER development server up and running, we are going to write a simple experiment which collects some data from a participant's Facebook account, sanitises it, and displays it in the browser.